Hamilton Dual Credits

 Career Pathways*: Can lead to further education in a wide variety of fields, including Human Services, Social Sciences, Media Studies, and Business

-Bridge to Community and Health Services
+Mohawk Bridge - Community and Health Services

 Location: Mohawk College - Fennell Campus